jorgeolive/blog/content/posts/rate-limiter-leaky-bucket.md

 date: 'February 12, 2022'
 ---

-Okay, after the rather simple Token bucket rate limiter (RL from now on) that we implemented on the first entry of the series, we're ready to further extend its capabilities.
-Even though it looked apparently solid, this first RL type has a weakness: Though it ensures a max rate of hits, it doesn't care about their distribution in time.
-To put it more clearly, On a 10 req/second spec'ed RL, it's the same to receive / dispatch 10 requests within a 10 ms interval than make them wait equally (100ms each) within a second.
-This is called **burst protection**, and we're about to discover a mechanism to handle that.
+Okay, after the rather simple token bucket rate limiter (RL from now on) that we implemented on the [first entry of the series](https://www.jorge-olive.net/posts/rate-limiter-token-bucket) , we're ready to take it one step forward.
+Why so?
+Well, this first RL type has a weakness: while it ensures a max rate of hits, it doesn't care about their distribution in time.
+Putting it more clearly, On a 10 req/second spec'ed token bucket RL, there're no differences to receive 10 requests within a 10 ms window than having them spaced on 100ms intervals.
+It's clear that the former can compromise the upstream resource stability, so let's find out a mechanism to handle such situations.

 # Leaky bucket algorithm